Published 15 Aug 2023

 What is a Ladder Inspection Checklist?

-A ladder inspection checklist is a tool guide used in assessing the working condition of a ladder.
+A ladder inspection checklist is a tool guide used to assess the working condition of a ladder.
 It helps ensure that a ladder passes safety and quality standards before use and that it is being used correctly by trained workers.
-Performing regular ladder inspections help reduce the likelihood of injuries caused by equipment malfunction and improve overall worker safety.
+Using a ladder inspection checklist can help proactively catch issues that could lead to work-related injuries.

-Ladder inspection checklists allow users and safety managers to regularly check and maintain a ladder’s condition with the goal to prevent any ladder-related injuries.
-Ladder inspection checklists should also provide an easy-to-follow guide on which areas to check so as to not miss anything before, during, and after using an industrial ladder.
+Ladder inspection checklists should provide an easy-to-follow guide on which areas to check to not miss anything before, during, and after using an industrial ladder.
+See below some of the sample questions you can consider including in your checklist:

 General Information

 First, you need to be clear about the characteristics of the ladder to be inspected and used.
-This will help you identify the ladder’s limitations and encourage proper use.
-Some of the ideal checklist questions you can add are:

-- What is the type of the specific ladder to be used?
+• What is the type of the specific ladder to be used?

-- What material is used for the ladder?
+• What material is used for the ladder?

-- What is the length of the ladder?
+• What is the length of the ladder?

-- What is the classification of the ladder (light duty, medium duty, heavy duty, etc.)?
+• What is the classification of the ladder (light duty, medium duty, heavy duty, etc.)?

-- What is the maximum weight supported by the ladder?
+• What is the maximum weight supported by the ladder?

 Ladder Inspection

-- Do the feet of the ladder work properly and have slip-resistant pads?
+• Do the feet of the ladder work properly and have slip-resistant pads?

-- Are the rung locks and spreader braces working?
+• Are the rung locks and spreader braces working?

-- Are bolts and rivets secured?
+• Are bolts and rivets secured?

-- Are steps and rungs free from oil, grease, and other materials?
+• Are steps and rungs free from oil, grease, and other materials?

-- Is the ladder stored properly and well-maintained when not in use?
+• Is the ladder stored properly and well-maintained when not in use?

-How Often Should It Be Inspected?
+How Often Should Ladders Be Inspected?

 According to the Occupational Safety and Health Administration (OSHA) in the US, ladders should be inspected before initial use in each shift and even more often, if necessary.
 Similarly, guidance from the Health and Safety Executive (HSE) in the UK states that ladders should be inspected at the beginning of each working day.
+In addition, ladders ought to be examined following any incident, like a fall, or if any damage is apparent.

 What Should Be Inspected?

-- Label and Manufacturer’s Instructions – to find out if the ladder was designed to be used for the task at hand and if there is a specific inspection procedure for the ladder
+• Label and Manufacturer’s Instructions – To find out if the ladder was designed to be used for the task at hand and if there is a specific inspection procedure for the ladder

-- Fall Protection or Fall Arrest Systems – required for work performed at 2 meters or above (working at height) and includes safety harnesses and landing areas
+• Fall Protection or Fall Arrest Systems – Required for work performed at 2 meters or above (working at height) and includes safety harnesses and landing areas

-- Condition and Cleanliness – all parts of the ladder should have no signs of damage or defect and should be free from debris, dirt, oil, and grease
+• Condition and Cleanliness – All parts of the ladder should have no signs of damage or defect and should be free from debris, dirt, oil, and grease

 How to Perform a Ladder Inspection